Studio 1 Productions

-How to Unlock Adobe After Effects CS6 to use almost any
+How to Unlock Adobe After Effects CC 2015, CC 2014, CC and CS6 to use almost any

-NVIDIA graphics card for using the new ray-traced 3D rendering engine.
+NVIDIA graphics card for using the ray-traced 3D rendering engine.

 Written by David Knarr of Studio 1 Productions

-Adobe has only “certified” a few video cards using the NVIDIA chip set.
+Adobe has only “certified” a few video cards for use with the Ray Traced 3D Render Engine.
 (See Note 1, About Adobe's Certified Video Cards).
 If you don't have a certified card, there is no problem.
-You can just edit a file and add your video card to a list of video cards.
-Once you do that, Adobe After Effects CS6 will use your NVidia video card's GPU with the ray-traced 3D rendering engine.
+You can just edit a file (raytracer_supported_cards.txt) and add your video card to a list of certified video cards.
+Once you do that, Adobe After Effects will use your NVidia video card's GPU with the ray-traced 3D rendering engine.
+(Except, with the GTX-750, GTX-750 Ti and the GTX-900 series video cards.)

 In this article I will show you two ways to add your video card to the list.
 One, is with a small program I wrote.
 The other way is by manually editing the file.

-This article covers a lot of information, not just how to unlock the video.
-Please read the article in it's entirety.
+This article covers a lot of information, not just how to add your video card to the raytracer_supported_cards.txt file.
+The information is important, so PLEASE read the article in it's entirety.

 PLEASE NOTE: Studio 1 Productions does not sell video cards, Adobe products or other products mentioned in this article.
-We are simply users of Adobe Premiere CS6, CS5,5 and CS5.
+We are simply users of Adobe and Vegas products.
 So we are not trying to sell you anything by providing this article or the unlock software.

 We invite you to take a look at the products we do offer, simply place your mouse over the products link at the top of the page or click on the products link at the top of the page.